emgeier/artanywhere/design.document.md

 1. A calendar function for exhibitions scheduling
 2. Shared information with artists, a way for contemporary artists to connect with fans
 3. Data about exhibitions populated by museum/gallery/artist (Museums apis)
-4. Influencer curated lists of recommended events
+4. Influencer-curated lists of recommended events
 5. Ticket/art sales integration
 6. Complete museum collection information
-7. User created "tours" of individual works of art
+7. User created "tours" consisting of individual works of art-- user as curator
 8. Fan connection tools for artists
 9. Search/View Info about Works of Art
 10. Artist portal for uploading photos of works(merchandizing extension possibilities from this extension) and additional information for fan connections/data